 Anime & Manga

 - The Big O: Big Duo launches ICBMs from them.

 - Daitarn 3 has the DAITARN LEG CANNON!

-- Fullmetal Alchemist: the pickpocket Paninya has rather unique automail legs, one of which is a 1.5" carbine housed in her left knee.
+- Fullmetal Alchemist: the pickpocket Paninya has rather unique automail legs, one of which has a 1.5" carbine housed in her left knee.

 - Mobile Suit Gundam Wing: all incarnations of the Heavyarms Gundam have leg mounted missile launchers, among other things.

 - Post One-Year War variants of the Zaku II produced by the Zeon, and its successor, the Titans-produced Hizack, feature leg mounted missile launchers.
 Note that the Federation Zaku II's are not included, since most of them were Zeon Zakus captured during the end of said war and re-commissioned as Federation-use units

 - In season 2 of Mobile Suit Gundam 00, the Seravee Gundam has beam cannons which fold out from its knees.

 - In Mobile Suit Gundam AGE, Gundam AGE-1 Spallow has needle guns which can be launched from its knees.

 - Mazinger Z: Mechanical Beast Deviler-X1 had cannons mounted inside his legs.
 The Beast blew one entire Mazinger's arm off with one of them.
 Ouch.

 - Buggy the Clown, who somehow manages to hide a functioning gun in his foot with the proportional power of a giant cannonball that can be used to level cities.
 It's not clear whether it's actually in his foot or his shoe, however, but seeing as his super power is the ability to harmlessly separate individual parts of his body, there's a lot of wiggle room.